matrix-org/matrix-spec-proposals/proposals/3189-per-room-per-space-profile-data.md

 automate some of this behavior in the future, though arguably this should be left to clients, since they have more context for e.g. which parent space the user was viewing a room from when they joined it.

+Finally, there is a pre-existing issue with the profile APIs: If the server has to propagate a profile change to a large number of rooms, it could take a long time, and the client could easily time out, potentially leaving some rooms without the updated profile data.
+This is nothing new, but this proposal would make it an even more broken state, since future attempts at changing profile data without `?force=true` would interpret the rooms that weren't updated as all having custom per-room profiles.
+It is expected that a future MSC will address this by making the profile APIs non-blocking.

 ## Alternatives